Non Harassment/Non Discrimination Policy (includes Sexual Harassment Prevention Policy)

 WHO CAN BE A TARGET?

+Harassers can be anyone in the workplace.
 Harassment can occur between any individuals, regardless of their sex or gender.
-New York Law protects employees, paid or unpaid interns and non-employees, including independent contractors, and those employed by companies contracting to provide services in the workplace.
-A perpetrator of workplace harassment can be a superior, a subordinate, a coworker or anyone in the workplace including an independent contractor, contract worker, vendor, client, customer, or visitor.
+New York Law protects all covered individuals.
+A perpetrator of workplace harassment can be a superior, a subordinate, a coworker or anyone in the workplace including an independent contractor, contract worker, vendor, client, customer or visitor.

 WHERE CAN HARASSMENT OCCUR?

 Unlawful harassment is not limited to the physical workplace itself.
-It can occur while employees are traveling for business or at employer-sponsored events or parties.
-Calls, texts, emails, and social media usage by employees can constitute unlawful workplace harassment, even if they occur away from the workplace premises, on personal devices or during non-work hours.
+It can occur while covered individuals are working remotely, traveling for business or at employer-sponsored events or parties.
+Calls, texts, emails, communications in virtual meeting platforms and messaging apps and social media usage by covered individuals can constitute unlawful workplace harassment, even if they occur away from the workplace premises, on personal devices (i.e., cellphones) or during non-work hours.

 REPORTING HARASSMENT

-Preventing workplace harassment is everyone’s responsibility.
-Warsaw Public Library cannot prevent or remedy harassment unless the Library knows about it.
-Any employee, intern (paid or unpaid) or non-employee who has been subjected to behavior that may constitute unlawful harassment is encouraged to report such behavior to their supervisor or to the Director.
-Anyone who witnesses or becomes aware of potential instances of workplace harassment should report such behavior to their supervisor or to the Director.
+In New York, harassment does not need to be severe or pervasive to be illegal.
+It can be any harassing behavior that rises above petty slights or trivial inconveniences.
+Any covered individual who has been subjected to behavior that may constitute unlawful harassment or discrimination is encouraged to report such behavior to their supervisor/manager.
+Anyone who witnesses or becomes aware of potential instances of workplace harassment or discrimination should report such behavior to their supervisor/manager.

-Reports of workplace harassment may be made verbally or in writing.
-The written complaint form is located at the circulation desk.
-All employees are encouraged to use this complaint form.
-Employees who are reporting potential harassment on behalf of other employees should use the complaint form and note that the complaint is being made on behalf of another employee.
+Reports of workplace harassment or discrimination may be made verbally or in writing.
+The written complaint form is located where.
+All covered individuals are encouraged to use this complaint form.
+Employees who are reporting potential harassment on behalf of another covered individual should use the complaint form and note that the complaint is being made on behalf of another covered individual.

-Employees, interns (paid or unpaid) or non-employees who believe they have been a victim of workplace harassment may also seek assistance in other available forums, as outlined in the Legal Protections and External Remedies section of this policy.
+Covered individuals who believe they have been a victim of workplace harassment or discrimination may also seek assistance in other available forums, as outlined in the Legal Protections and External Remedies section of this policy.

 MANAGEMENT RESPONSIBILITIES

-All supervisors (The Library Director)who receive a complaint or information about suspected workplace harassment, observe what may be harassing behavior or for any reason suspect that harassment is occurring, are required to report such suspected harassment to the Director.
+All supervisors/managers who receive a complaint or information about suspected workplace harassment or discrimination, observe what may be harassing or discriminatory behavior or for any reason suspect that harassment or discrimination is occurring, are required to report such suspected harassment or discrimination to the director.

-In addition to being subject to discipline if they engaged in harassing conduct themselves, supervisorswill be subject to discipline for failing to report suspected workplace harassment or otherwise knowingly allowing workplace harassment to continue.
+In addition to being subject to discipline if they engaged in harassing or discriminatory conduct themselves, supervisors/managers will be subject to discipline for failing to report suspected workplace harassment and discrimination or otherwise knowingly allowing workplace harassment and discrimination to continue.

-Any employee may be required to cooperate as needed in an investigation of suspected workplace harassment.
-Warsaw Public Library will not tolerate retaliation against employees who file complaints, support another’s complaint or participate in an investigation regarding a violation of this policy.
+Any covered individual may be required to cooperate as needed in an investigation of suspected workplace harassment or discrimination.
+Warsaw Public Library will not tolerate retaliation against covered individuals who file complaints, support another’s complaint or participate in an investigation regarding a violation of this policy.

 While the process may vary from case to case, investigations will generally be conducted in accordance with the following steps:

-• Upon receipt of complaint, the Director will conduct an immediate review of the allegations, and take any interim actions, as appropriate.
+• Upon receipt of complaint, director will conduct an immediate review of the allegations, assess the appropriate scope of the investigation, and take any interim actions, as appropriate.
 If the complaint is verbal, the individual will be encouraged to complete the “Complaint Form” in writing.
-If the complainant chooses not to complete the Complaint Form the Director will prepare a Complaint Form based on the complainant’s verbal report.
+If the complainant chooses not to complete the Complaint Form, director will prepare a complaint form or equivalent documentation based on the complainant’s verbal report.

-• The Director will interview all parties involved, including any relevant witnesses.
+• Director will interview all parties involved, including any relevant witnesses.

-• The Director will prepare written documentation of the investigation (such as a letter, memo, or email), which contains the following:
+• Director will prepare written documentation of the investigation (such as a letter, memo or email), which may contain the following:

 • A list of all documents reviewed, along with a detailed summary of relevant documents;